zelix888/monfit_site/content/en/blog/cellamonte-cipriano_track.md

   <figcaption class="figure-caption">Madonna delle Grazie Church - Rosignano Monferrato - <a href="https://it.wikipedia.org/">Wikipedia</a></figcaption>
 </figure>

-DAfter walking past it, we proceed along the slightly elevated *Strada Madonna delle Grazie* for 100 m until we reach our **Destination**, the **Big Bench No. 41 'Rosso Grignolino'**; from there we can enjoy a wonderful view over the rows of vines.
+After walking past it, we proceed along the slightly elevated *Strada Madonna delle Grazie* for 100 m until we reach our **Destination**, the **Big Bench No. 41 'Rosso Grignolino'**; from there we can enjoy a wonderful view over the rows of vines.

 <figure class="figure">
   <img src="https://www.comune.rosignanomonferrato.al.it/it-it/immagine/img-45175-O-36-483-0-0-2f764f791fa0cb3dd3fcb881cd848b48" class="figure-img img-fluid rounded">